KJ Abudu

 Dimensions variable

-Accessible at three locations in the gallery, this networked and interactive digital essay-game invites visitors to engage multiple forms of collectively gathered media relating to the themes of Traces of Ecstasy.
-Viewers navigate a series of semi-permeable virtual chambers with a joystick, moving through different parts of a shape-shifting archive of text, video, and image fragments.
-As a browser providing virtual portals to an archive of Black, Indigenous, queer liberation, the work speculates on the possibilities and limitations of online refuges and digital sovereign spaces for historically oppressed groups.
+Accessible at three locations in the gallery, this networked and interactive digital essay-game invited visitors to engage multiple forms of collectively gathered media relating to the themes of Traces of Ecstasy.
+Viewers navigated a series of semi-permeable virtual chambers with a joystick, moving through different parts of a shape-shifting archive of text, video, and image fragments.
+As a browser providing virtual portals to an archive of black, indigenous, queer liberation, the work speculates on the possibilities and limitations of online refuges and digital sovereign spaces for historically oppressed groups.

 Nolan Oswald Dennis